Grains, Grains, Gluten-Free?

 Quinoa – An ancient grain used by the Incas.
 The best thing about quinoa is that it is a complete protein meaning that it contains all the essential amino acids we need.
 Quinoa is a great substitute in recipes that require cous cous or tabouli.
 It is cooked just like rice but is way easier.
 My favorite grain!
 Quinoa flour is available but I find it to be too bitter as a flour.

 Rice – Completely gluten-free whether it’s brown, white, basmati, jasmine or arborio rice!
 Brown rice flour combined with some starches makes a great all-round substitution for wheat flour.

 Sorghum – Sorghum is used widely in Africa and dates back to ancient Egypt.
 It has a nice neutral flavor so sorghum flour can work well in cakes and other baked goods.
 You’ll see many gluten-free beers made with sorghum.

-Teff – An ancient grain believed to have originated in Ethiopia.
-It is higher in protein and fiber and teff flour is wonderful for gluten-free breads.
+Teff – An ancient grain (technically a seed) believed to have originated in Ethiopia.
+It is a tiny little grain, smaller than a poppy seed.
+Teff is higher in protein and fiber and teff flour is wonderful for gluten-free breads.